Lotus Elan: Engine

-The 1,558 cc "Lotus TwinCam" engine was based on the Ford Kent Pre-Crossflow four-cylinder 1,498 cc engine, with a Harry Mundy-designed two-valve alloy chain-driven twin-cam head.
-The rights to this design was later purchased by Ford, which renamed it the "Lotus-Ford Twin Cam".
-It would go on to be used in a number of Ford and Lotus production and racing models.
+The 1,558 cc "Lotus TwinCam" engine was based on the Ford Kent Pre-Crossflow four-cylinder 1,498 cc engine, with a two-valve alloy chain-driven twin-cam head designed by Harry Mundy.
+The rights to this design were later purchased by Ford, which renamed it the "Lotus-Ford Twin Cam".
+It was later used in a number of Ford and Lotus production and racing models.

 Lotus reported different power outputs for the Twin Cam engine during the production of the Elan.
-Prior to the release of the Sprint the following outputs were reported in the Workshop Manual:
+Before the release of the Sprint the following outputs were reported in the Workshop Manual:

-Lotus marketing material from the S3 period quoted the SE variant at 115 bhp, noting high lift cams, carburetor re-jetting and a four branch exhaust.
+Lotus marketing material from the S3 period quoted the SE variant at 115 bhp, noting high lift cams, carburettor re-jetting and a four branch exhaust.

 The final version of the Workshop Manual revised these numbers, as shown in the following tables.
-The increased power of the Sprint engine was primarily due to slightly larger inlet valves, so it was named the Big Valve engine (it has been widely reported that the combination of ‘hotter cams’, rejetting the carbs and big valves improved performance of the 115bhp SE by only 11 bhp.
-As a marketing exercise to increase sales of the new Sprint model, Chapman saw to it that published bhp figures for existing models be downgraded to increase the apparent improvement in performance):
+The increased power of the Sprint engine was primarily due to slightly larger inlet valves, so it was named the Big Valve engine (it has been widely reported that the combination of 'hotter cams', rejetting the carbs and big valves improved performance of the 115 bhp SE by only 11 bhp.
+As a marketing exercise to increase sales of the new Sprint model, Chapman saw to it that published bhp figures for existing models were downgraded to increase the apparent improvement in performance):

 Suspension, steering, braking

-The Elan utilized modern technologies for its suspension, steering and brakes.
+The Elan used modern technologies for its suspension, steering and brakes.
 The overall design was simple and easily maintained.
 In common with many Lotus cars they were perhaps the Elan's most highly regarded features.